immahidhar/CPDP/Project1/README.md

-Name: Mahidhar Reddy Narala (MN22L)
+# Project 1
 Class: COP 5570
 Professor: Zhenhai Duan

-Project: 1
+Name: Mahidhar Reddy Narala (MN22L)

-There are three programs in this project
+There are three programs in this project.

 **To compile all three programs at a time, execute the following in terminal**
 ```